-Costa Rica fetes its first and most-loved national hero, Juan Santamaría, on Saturday, April 11.
+Costa Rica celebrated its first and most-loved national hero, Juan Santamaría, on April 11.
 His name adorns the international airport in his native Alajuela, and schoolchildren across the country learn his story.
 But how much of that story is legit?

 In the Battle of Rivas, Nicaragua, on April 11, 1856, the humble drummer boy set fire to a garrison lodging mercenary troops who sought to take control of Central America for the United States.
 His selfless act of bravery changed the course of the war and saved Costa Rica from becoming a slave depot.

 As with most legends, people have debated the veracity of the details since shortly after the event took place.
 Costa Rica officially takes great pride in having made a working-class campesino its national hero rather than a military or political leader (Costa Rica claims to be the only Latin American country to have done so).
 However, some historians and sociologists say the original construction of the Juan Santamaría myth was, well, convenient.